 Hi!
-I’m a Lecturer/Assistant Professor in Animal-Computer Interaction (ACI) at The University of Glasgow.
-My research explores ACI, which is how animals interact with computer systems and designing and building methods to capture this interaction.
-I am interested in exploring what it means for animals to interact with technologies and how we can create, design, and support meaningful exchanges between humans, animals, and our environment.
-Some of my work has included systems for dogs to communicate over the internet and novel systems for monkeys to play videos and audio.
+I’m a Lecturer/Assistant Professor in Animal-Computer Interaction at The University of Glasgow in Scotland (UK).
+My research explores how animals interact with computer systems and how to designing and build methods to capture this interaction.
+I am interested in exploring what it means for animals to interact with technologies and how we can create, design, and support meaningful exchanges between humans, animals, and technology.
+Examples of my work include a DogPhone systems for dogs to communicate over the internet and a Monkey Tunnel system for monkeys to play videos and audio whenever they choose.

-I publish primarily in Human-Computer Interaction (HCI) and animal science in top conferences/journals such as CHI, IJHCS, CSCW, ISS, Animals, etc. My research is also regularly featured in international news such as The Guardian, New Scientist, Wired Magazine and Huffington Post.
+I publish primarily in Human-Computer Interaction (HCI) and animal science in top conferences/journals such as CHI, IJHCS, CSCW, ISS, Animals, etc. My research is regularly featured in international news, radio and TV broadcasts such as The BBC, The Guardian, New Scientist, Wired Magazine, The New York Times, Huffington Post among others.
 I have also worked and published with industry, such as SnapChat and Microsoft Research.

 Feel free to send me a message for a chat, check out my blog where I talk to researchers, blog about conferences I’ve been too and projects I take in my spare time.
-You can also read my publications or look at my projects for more information on what I’ve worked on so far.
+You can also read my publications, check out what the media is reporting about my work, or look at my projects for more information on what I’ve worked on so far.